WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 Color(0xFFEEAA)
 ```

-But how can one ensure the pasted value represents a valid RGB color? --
+But how can one ensure the pasted value represents a valid RGB color?
-since we are copying and pasting, the digits themselves could be shorter
+Since we are copying and pasting, the digits themselves could be shorter
 than what it was in the original place.

 ```swift